Provenance: Ji Zhen Zhai Collection (Collection of Treasures of the Studio)

 Related Products

-A bamboo brush pot with oval application (Qing dynasty, 18th century)
+A finely carved bamboo ‘hunting scene’ incense holder (Qing dynasty, 18th century)